AaltoSciComp/scicomp-docs/aalto/git.rst

 person's time at Aalto.
 Add everyone as a member to this group so that everyone can easily find code.

+Think about the long term.
+Will you need access to this code in 5 years, and if so what will you do?

+- If you are a research group, put your code in a Gitlab group.
+The users can constantly switch, but the code will stay with the group.

+- If you are an individual, plan on needing a different location once you leave Aalto.
+If your code can become group code, include it in the group repository so at least someone will keep it at Aalto.

+- `Zenodo <https://zenodo.org>`_ is a long-term data archive.
+When you publish projects, consider archiving your code there.
+(It has integration with Github, which you might prefer to use if you are actually making your code open.)
+Your code is then citeable with a DOI.

+- In all cases, if multiple people are working on something, think about licenses at the beginning.
+If you don't, you may be blocked from using your own work.

 FAQ